 When Nanette and Marta, the Savorgnan Sisters (junior soloist Abigail Prudames and dancer Minju Kang), entice Casanova to partake of a ménage à trois after mass, his innocence is lost forever.
 This playful pas de trois is affectionately staged, giving a sense of youthful abandon.
 Later tantalising trysts include those with Balletti (Ayami Miyata), Bellino (leading soloist Dreda Blow) and Henriette (leading soloist Hannah Bateman).

-Designer Christopher Oram’s opulent costumes show off the dancers’ lines, while his imposing sets create the gilded splendour of the 18th century locale.
+Designer Christopher Oram’s opulent costumes show off the dancers’ lines, while his imposing sets create the gilded splendour of the eighteenth century locale.
 Richard Mawbey’s wigs are tremendous.
-In the first cast, coryphée dancer Sean Bates – who is from Milton Keynes – dons some remarkable tresses to be a devilishly disdainful Voltaire in Act Two!
+In the first cast, coryphée dancer Sean Bates (who is from Milton Keynes) dons some remarkable tresses to be a devilishly disdainful Voltaire in Act Two!

-Casanova sets out to seduce audiences – and it does just that.
+Casanova sets out to seduce audiences.
+It does just that.